software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > Exercise 4
 >
-> Scrum emphasize the importance of _transparency_ of the process.
+> Scrum emphasizes the importance of _transparency_ of the process and it is one of the [Three Pillars of Scrum](https://www.atlassian.com/agile/project-management/3-pillars-scrum).
 What does it mean and how do different Scrum events and artifacts improve the process transparency?

 {: .important-title }